The Second Act: Is the Middle of Your Story Dragging?

 This happens time and again throughout the Pre-Midpoint Rising Action, yet despite all these trials and tribulations, your protagonist fails to recognize the consequences of their reactionary state, of just how much they've put at stake by refusing to take a stand — and that's going to come back to bite them.
 But first...

-Check out these popular examples of Pre-Midpoint Rising ACTION:
+Check out these popular examples of Pre-Midpoint Rising Action:

 • In The Hunger Games by Suzanne Collins, Katniss trains to survive the Games.
 After they begin, she gathers supplies and runs for her life, facing many physical dangers before being discovered and hunted by a fearsome group of Tributes.